Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Introduction

 \section{Introduction}

-In this paper, we study the problem of intercepting incoming projectiles using robotic manipulators through the application of kinodynamic planning.
-This is a challenge that finds unique and thrilling applications in various sports.
-Recent breakthroughs in this field include instances where robots have coped with diverse spin types in table tennis matches against human opponents \cite{tebbe2020spin} and instances where robots have skillfully intercepted flying, rolling, and bouncing balls \cite{7018920}.
+In this paper, we study the problem of intercepting projectiles using robot manipulators.
+This is a challenge that finds unique and exciting applications in various sports.
+Recent breakthroughs in this field include instances where a robot can handle various types of spin in table tennis matches against human opponents \cite{tebbe2020spin}, and instances where robots have skillfully intercepted flying, rolling, and bouncing balls \cite{7018920}.
 These scenarios represent the exciting intersection of sports and robotics.
-In our problem, our primary goal is to efficiently intercept incoming projectiles with robotic manipulators.
+In our problem, our primary goal is to intercept incoming projectiles with robot manipulators in real-time with onboard processing.
 We aim to demonstrate how robotic systems, equipped with kinodynamic planning capabilities, can plan smooth trajectories while minimizing torque requirements.